-Shortly after the 1996 ICJ Advisory Opinion, the Australian government-sponsored Canberra Commission on the Elimination of Nuclear Weapons called on the NWS to give an "unequivocal commitment" to this end.
-Subsequently, the NAC repeated this call in its 1998 and subsequent, yearly UN General Assembly Resolutions entitled "Towards a nuclear-weapon-free world."
+Shortly after the ICJ Advisory Opinion, the Australian government-sponsored Canberra Commission on the Elimination of Nuclear Weapons released its findings.
+Noting the ICJ's unanimous determination of an obligation to bring about complete nuclear disarmament, the report called on the NWS to give an "unequivocal commitment" to this end.
+Subsequently, the NAC repeated this call in its 1998 and subsequent, yearly UN General Assembly Resolutions entitled "Towards a nuclear-weapon-free world", which have been supported by a strong majority of states.